-For example, if your child attended first grade in the 2000-2001 school year and attended second grade in the 2001-2002 school year, you will figure the education expenses for January through December of 2001.
-Any summer school expenses for 2001 should be included.
-Any expenses you paid prior to January 1, 2001, should have been figured in the education expense credit for 2000, and any expenses paid after December 31, 2001, should be figured in the education credit for 2002.
+Example 1: If your child attended first grade in the 2002-2003 school year and attended second grade in the 2003-2004 school year, you will figure the education expenses for January through December of 2003.
+Any summer school expenses for 2003 should be included.
+Any expenses you paid prior to January 1, 2003, should have been figured in the education expense credit for 2002, and any expenses paid after December 31, 2003, should be figured in the education credit for 2004.

-Another example: If your child attended daycare in the morning in the 2000-2001 school year and attended kindergarten in the morning and day care in the afternoon during the 2001-2002 school year, you cannot figure the daycare expenses for January through December of 2001.
-However, you may figure any kindergarten expenses for August through December of 2001.
+Example 2: If your child attended kindergarten in the morning and daycare in the afternoon during the 2003-2004 school year, you cannot include the daycare as an education expense.
+You may, however, figure any kindergarten expenses paid during 2003, which would typically include the months of August through December of 2003 for schools using a traditional school calendar.